GM110Z/PAE-Mobilome/README.md

-**mash-dereplication.sh** : A script that uses mash distances to dereplicate a dataset of *.fna files.
-It needs pre-computed sketches in a folder (sketches/*.sh).
-In addition it needs the original *.fna files with the same basenames
+**mash-dereplication.sh** : A script that uses mash distances to dereplicate a dataset of nucleotide fasta files.
+It needs pre-computed sketches in a folder (sketches/*.sh).In addition it needs the original *.fna files with the same basenames